KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 ### Will this get my Amazon account banned?

 No reports of Amazon accounts being banned after jailbreaking have been reported so far.
 However, please refrain from telling support that you have modified your device.

+### Will this void the warranty on my Kindle device?
+Probably.

 ### How do I get the Amazon store back again?